aungzarlin1/EEG_Project/README.md

 3. Min Khant Soe (st122277)
 4. Win Win Phyo (st122314)

+## 1- 7 December

+modeling - 50 %

+In this week, we fit the data with 4 models (ML, LSTM, CNN with 1d and 2d) and compare the accuracy.

+Expecting to work on the next week
+- p300 Analysis

 ## 25 - 31 Ocotober

 preprocessing and modeling - 25%